 As discussed below, the County's Housing Element (2020-2028) outlines the goals, objectives, policies, and implementation programs to provide for a variety of housing types at various affordability levels across the County.
-It is the goal of the DRSP to provide for a diversity of housing types and opportunities for home ownership and apartments, with priority given to those who live and work in southern San Luis Obispo County.
-For more specific housing related policies, refer to Section 2.3.2 above.
+It is the goal of the DRSP to provide for a diversity of housing types and opportunities for home ownership and apartments, with priority given to those who to Section 2.3.2 above.